gr0myko/switch/README.md

 # Switch-case statement in Python
 Implementation of switch-case statement in Python using decorators

-The idea of switch-case statement support was realized without changing the inner structure of Python language, but was based on using the capabilities of decorators.
+The idea of switch-case statement support was realized without changing the inner structure of Python language, but was based on the functionality of decorators.

 ## Switch-case in docstring of function